yugabyte/yugabyte-db/docs/content/v1.1/quick-start/_index.md

 description: Community Edition Quick Start
 image: /images/section_icons/index/quick_start.png

-headcontent: The easiest way to test Yugabyte DB's basic features and APIs is to create a local multi-node cluster on a single host.
+headcontent: The easiest way to test YugabyteDB's basic features and APIs is to create a local multi-node cluster on a single host.
 type: page
 menu:
   v1.1: